 Methadone works by attaching to the opioid receptors in the brain.
 However, when administered at appropriate doses, it does not cause the “high” many people addicted to opioids seek.
 Furthermore, because methadone changes how the brain and nervous system respond to pain, methadone helps to curb withdrawal symptoms and mitigate the intense cravings often experienced during the early days when an addict is detoxing off opioids.

 Withdrawal Symptoms and Side Effects of Methadone Maintenance

 Because methadone is similar to other opioids, the withdrawal symptoms experienced by the user typically mirror that of withdrawing from painkillers or heroin.
 These withdrawal symptoms can include:

 - Excessive tearing of the eyes

-Although methadone is typically administered through a medical professional, there are some side-effects of using methadone that need to be addressed.
-If any of these side-effects are experienced, it is important to stop taking methadone and notify your doctor or emergency care immediately:
+Although methadone is typically administered through a medical professional, some side effects of using methadone need to be addressed.
+If any of these side effects are experienced, it is important to stop taking methadone and notify your doctor or emergency care immediately: